TritonDataCenter/rfd/rfd/0085/README.md

 There are no end-user security implications because these are all private interfaces.

+The only interfaces being created are:

+- a new format for configuring probes
+- a new format for documenting probes

+These will likely only be processed by tools in the same repository as the data, though it would still be worthwhile to include version information so that we can separate the tools for use by other components if desired.

-Additionally, no interfaces are being created or changed, nor additional private information being provided to a consumer that couldn't already access it.
+No private information being provided to a consumer that couldn't already access it.

 ## See also